 Complimentary IHG Rewards Club Platinum Elite Status

 Another cardholder benefit is an upgrade to Platinum Elite status for as long as you hold the card.
-While IHG’s Platinum isn’t as valuable as the mid-tier elite status from Hilton Honors or Marriott Rewards, it still provides modest benefits like higher earning potential, and the chance of an upgrade if you wear a smile and put your best foot forward.
+While IHG’s Platinum isn’t as valuable as the mid-tier elite status from Hilton Honors or Marriott, it still provides modest benefits like higher earning potential, and the chance of an upgrade if you wear a smile and put your best foot forward.

 10% Rebate When Redeeming Points with the IHG Rewards Card